Making The Connection

 Although many activities can be low cost or even free, there is an expectation that the Big will cover the cost of the outings.
 The agency offers some free match events throughout the year, and will often post calendars and activities on the BBBS website with free community events.
 (Reasonable unreimbursed out-of-pocket expenses incurred by the volunteer for the Little and mileage may be tax deductible.)

-Children enter the program by referral from parents, school, or social service agencies, and by the consent of the parent or guardian only.
-The parent and child must agree to interviews for social history and understand that children are matched as volunteers become available.
+Youth enter the program by referral from parents, school, or social service agencies, and by the consent of the parent or guardian only.
+The parent and youth must agree to interviews for social history and understand that youth are matched as volunteers become available.

 All information is treated in a confidential manner.
 Services are provided without regard to race, age, sex, religion, handicap, national origin or ancestry.